Samratkashipathi/samrat.github.io/blogs/blockchain/podcase_notes/Ethereum_for_Dummies_Gavin_Wood.md

 Does not give false security, no data is places in the third part server (?)

-Authenticity -> No third party server auth you, you have provate key to get auth
+Authenticity -> No third party server auth you, you have private key to get auth

 Because of decentralised:
 * No Single point of failure, control, bottelneck in ***principle***